 Migration policies need to consider how immigration affects investment behavior and productivity, and how these effects vary with the type of migration.
 College-educated immigrants may do more to stimulate foreign direct investment and research and development than low-skilled immigrants, and productivity effects would be expected to be highest for immigrants in scientific and engineering fields.
 By raising the demand for housing, immigration also spurs residential investment.
-However, residential investment is unlikely to expand enough to prevent housing costs from rising, which has implications for income distribution in society.
+However, residential investment is unlikely to expand enough to prevent housing costs from rising, which has important distributional implications.

 High-skilled immigration attracts foreign direct investment.

 Immigrants can help multinational firms find investment opportunities abroad.

 Increasing the share of high-skilled immigrants has sizable income effects that can be attributed to productivity gains.

 Foreign-born scientists and engineers particularly contribute to innovation and productivity growth.

 Immigration is less likely to promote productivity growth when immigrants are low-skilled.